 Ignoring the reporter, the sheriff stepped forward and addressed the older woman.
 "Miss Devane, I'd like to ask..."

 Miss Devane was ignoring her, speaking to the man beside her.
-"Mr. Palmer," she said, raising her voice slightly, "now that the body of my late brother has been removed, are we under any further obligations to the sheriff and her staff?"
+"Mr. Palmer," she said, raising her voice slightly, "now that the body of my late brother has been removed, are we under any further obligation to the sheriff and her staff?"

 The man, who I now recognized as Rance Palmer, a local attorney, straightened up and faced the sheriff.
 "Sheriff White," he said, "this family has suffered an unexpected and devastating loss.
-Since there's no evidence that Mr. Devane died of anything other than natural causes, we would ask that you leave the family in peace at this time to mourn their loss."
+Since there's no evidence that Mr. Devane died of anything other than natural causes, we would ask that you leave the family in peace at this difficult time, to mourn their loss."

 Sheriff Rhonda nodded, doing a fairly good job of concealing her frustration.
 "Of course.
 Please accept my condolences."